prestodb/presto/presto-product-tests/README.md

 5. Run product tests

-    There are multiple mehods of running tests listed below.
-Note that product tests are not parralelizable and that means that only one instance of only one method may be run in the same environment in the same time:
+    There are multiple methods of running tests listed below.
+Note that product tests are not parallelizable.
+This means that only one instance of only one method may be run in the same environment at the same time:

     - From your IDE
     - Full suite from CLI: